EricDelerue/elastest/README.md

 ## Requirements

   - PHP 7.0 or higher with PDO drivers for MySQL
+  - Apache server
   - MySQL 5.6 / MariaDB 10.0 or higher

 ## Installation

-Upload "elastest" content in an "name_of_your_choice" directory somewhere on your web server.
+Upload "elastest" content in a "name_of_your_choice" directory somewhere on your web server.

+Verify that .htaccess file is in /name_of_your_choice/

 Modify the configuration file with your values in: